What is a Colorado DSCR mortgage loan?

 An appraisal is not needed if it was purchased within the last six months or purchased 12 months ago and is re-certified by the appraiser.

-This depends on a number of factors like your credit score, purchase price, leases, and property type.
+This depends on a number of factors like your credit score, purchase price, leases, number of properties owned, and property type.
 Once this is known the proper loan program can be chosen.
 Some examples are listed below.

-The down payment can range from "20 percent" for the DSCR investor loan for eligible borrowers or entities.
-Other loans programs range from 25% to 30% when the rents do not cover the mortgage payment.
+The down payment can range from "15-20 percent" on the DSCR investor loan for eligible borrowers or entities.
+Other loan programs range from 25% to 30% when the rents do not cover the mortgage payment.
 A 2-4 unit property may require more.
-It is based on the underwriter's discretion.
+Ultimately, it is based on the underwriter's discretion.

 If the subject property is located in Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas, El Paso, Larimer, or Weld county in Colorado with a year round stable population rents used in some instances may be either annual or short term.
 While in Pitkin and Eagle counties it may be best to use short term rents to calculate the DSCR.